blueglyph/ilog/README.md

 ## Compatibility

 The `ilog` crate is tested for rustc 1.65 and greater, on Windows 64-bit and Linux 64/32-bit platforms.

+It doesn't require the `std` library, and supports 16-, 32- and 64-bit architectures.

+### Rust versions 1.64 and earlier

 Note that in versions 1.64 and earlier, `log`, `log2` and `log10` were nightly experimental `core::num` methods, which were then [renamed](https://github.com/rust-lang/rust/commit/c18f22058bc351224ad2b89e9d352e050275f475) respectively to `ilog`, `ilog2` and `ilog10` in version 1.65 (and are still experimental).
 This was unknown to the author when the